 It was a new decade, colour TV was now 'a thing', The Beatles were on their way out, so what would the 1970s possibly hold for us?
 Whatever it was, it had better be good.

-The successor to Colour Me Pop featured acts playing live in a studio setting, the studio in this case being the vacated premises of Gerry Anderson’s Century 21 productions in Slough, Berkshire, and like its predecessor it had production ties to BBC2's daily arts strand Late Night Line Up, with Line Up's editor Rowan Ayes as producer.
+Disco 2 was the successor to Colour Me Pop and featured acts performing live in a studio setting, the studio in this case being the vacated premises of Gerry Anderson’s Century 21 productions in Slough, Berkshire, and like its predecessor it had production ties to BBC2's daily arts strand Late Night Line Up, with Line Up's editor Rowan Ayes as producer.

-Possibly three complete shows are known to exist.
+Only three complete shows and some live inserts are known to exist.